mosaicml/streaming/docs/source/getting_started/user_guide.md

 dataloader = DataLoader(dataset=dataset)
 ```

-You've now seen an in-depth look at how to prepare and use steaming datasets with PyTorch.
-To continue learning about Streaming, please continue to explore our [tutorials](../tutorial/)!
+You've now seen an in-depth look at how to prepare and use streaming datasets with PyTorch.
+To continue learning about Streaming, please continue to explore our [examples](../examples/cifar10.ipynb/)!

 ## Other options